aptos-foundation/AIPs/aips/aip-9-Resource Groups.md

 ## Suggested implementation timeline

-- Middle of January a complete working model is available.
+- Heading to DevNet before end of January.
-- Testnet cut is middle of February
+- Should be in the February testnet cut.
-- Mainnnet may land as early as middle of March
+- Ideally lands in Mainet sometime in March.

 ## References